THE TRUTH ABOUT YOUTH

-Even more so than in other films from 1930, LOOSE ANGLES finds Young looking so super sexy she's almost a completely different person than in later films where she was mostly eyes and poise.
-Here she's so pretty and has such long legs, displayed most pleasingly in silken lingerie, that grown Erich was heard to weep.
-In the film itself my girl just wants to flap it up but a flock of fusty relatives whose inheritance is contingent on Young getting married and avoiding getting the family name in the papers all provides the distracting comedy.
-Enter Douglas Fairbanks, hired as a male escort by Young to sink her name into the mire to defeat the 'morality' of all her greedy chaperones so she can go do what she wants.
-Once Fairbanks sinks his peeps into her bottomless baby blues however he wants to hang up his gigolo shoes and marry her for real.
+Even more so than in other films from 1930, LOOSE ANKLES finds Young looking so super sexy she's almost a completely different person than in later films where she was mostly eyes and poise.
+Here she's so pretty and has such long gorgeous legs, displayed most pleasingly in silken lingerie, that grown Erich was heard to weep.
+In the film itself my girl just wants to flap it up but a flock of fusty relatives' inheritance is contingent on her getting married and avoiding all scandal.
+Enter Douglas Fairbanks, hired as a male escort by Young to sink her name into the mire to defeat the 'morality' of her greedy chaperones so she can go do what she wants.
+Once Fairbanks sinks his peeps into her bottomless eyes however, he wants to hang up his gigolo shoes and marry her for real.
 I can't blame him.
 Old movie ladies usually don't make me dizzy and breathless like Young does here.
-Best line: Young's pal advises her on how to create a scandal, "first get a man, then a reporter, and leave the rest to the typesetter."
+Best line: Young's pal advises her on how to create a scandal: "first get a man, then a reporter, and leave the rest to the typesetter."